 - If you want the long term protection for a rust-proof and corrosion-proof knife, you should keep alight coat of oil on the blade.

-- Also, keep in mind all other metal parts of your knife are also exposed to rust - make sure to care for the entire piece of knife - not just the blade.
+- Also, keep in mind all other metal parts of your knife are also exposed to rust - make sure to care for the entire piece of the knife - not just the blade.

 Spring Assisted Knives and switchblades are most-selling pocket knives nowadays.
 Although both have some similarities, there are some features which make them different from each other.
 We have explained all the similarities and differences in this article.
 So, we hope, now you will easily make a decision on what you need in actual.

 To buy wholesale knives for sale, don’t forget to visit Knife Import.
 Also, keep frequenting this platform for more interesting articles.
-Thanks for reading till end!
+Thanks for reading till the end!